nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 The (slight) diagonal bright streak indicates the probability of assigning a predicted label to the a paper with that same ground truth label.
 Observe that some parent-label ("Level I") columns (e.g., `move` and `sense_send_or_process_information`) have lots of bright spots down the column.
 This is expected, as all of their leaf labels should correctly have their parent labels also predicted in their papers.

-Because there are 131 labels in this matrix, it is a very big diagram.
-Future plots may filter out the number of labels.
+Because there are 131 labels in this matrix, it is a very big diagram, and it's also very unwieldy.
+Future work in confusion matrix visualization may focus on a subset of such labels (perhaps the most common ones).

 ### 2021-07-20 The Effect of Each Metadatum on MATCH Performance